 5. Beans

-Beans are full of protein and fiber, both which help to maintain stable blood sugar levels and therefore contribute to mood regulation.
-They are a great addition to your diet of depression fighting foods.
+Beans are full of protein and fiber, both of which help to maintain stable blood sugar levels and therefore contribute to mood regulation.
+They are a great addition to your diet of depression-fighting foods.

 6. Leafy vegetables

-Leafy vegetables contain folate, which has been shown to aid in depression symptoms.
+Leafy green vegetables contain folate, which has been shown to aid in depression symptoms.
 Foods with folate may also help increase the efficacy of some antidepressants.
-“Inadequate levels of folate have also been identified as a strong predisposing factor of poor outcome with antidepressant therapy.”5
+Not having enough folate has been linked to depression.5

 Foods that contain high amounts of probiotics are kombucha tea, kimchi, yogurt, and other foods.
 Probiotics support gut health, which can affect mood and mental health.